-In-kind arrangements are interim funding arrangements, which were put in place when the National Disability Insurance Scheme (NDIS) started rolling out across Australia.
+In-kind arrangements are temporary funding arrangements, put in place when the NDIS started rolling out across Australia.

-Providers who deliver in-kind supports should not claim for payment from participants’ plans for these supports.
-It's because governments have already paid providers in advance to deliver these supports.
+Providers who deliver in-kind supports must not claim payments for these supports from participants because governments have already paid these providers in advance to deliver the supports.

-If you are a provider of in-kind supports, the following information will help you understand:
+If you are an in-kind supports provider, the following information will help you understand:

-- how you can prepare for and adapt to these changes; and
+- how you can prepare for and adapt to these changes

 - key points regarding service bookings and payment.

-Under the new funding arrangements, participants will be able to purchase reasonable and necessary supports directly from providers using funds in their NDIS plan.
+After this change participants will be able to purchase reasonable and necessary supports directly from providers using their NDIS plan funds.

 Participants can choose their provider

-This means a participant may choose to continue purchasing supports from their existing provider or engage a new one.
+This means a participant may choose to purchase supports from their existing provider or engage a new one.

 Participants may receive different supports

 Participants will receive funding for reasonable and necessary supports.
-This may mean the supports they purchase from you could be more, less or different than the supports they received through the in-kind arrangement.
+When in-kind arrangements cease this means the supports they purchase could be more, less or different from the supports they get through the in-kind arrangement now.

 Providers may need to register

-If you haven’t already, you will need to become an NDIS registered provider to continue providing supports to NDIS participants who have their plans managed by the NDIA.
-Providers can access the Provider toolkit (external) for information regarding provider registration.
+If you haven’t already, you will need to become an NDIS registered provider so you can continue to provide supports to NDIS participants who have NDIA-managed plans.

 Providers will need to claim to be paid

-From the date the pre-paid arrangements cease, the NDIS funding model will apply to the supports you deliver to NDIS participants.
-You will need to claim for all supports you provide to NDIS participants after this date.
+From the date the pre-paid in-kind arrangements stop, you will need to claim for all supports you provide to NDIS participants.

-In most cases, a participant’s plan will be managed by the NDIA.
-For all supports delivered to NDIA-managed participants, you will need to make service bookings and claim for supports provided using the myplace Provider Portal (External website).
+For all supports delivered to NDIA-managed participants, you will need to make service bookings and claim for supports delivered using the myplace Provider Portal.

-If a participant is self-managing funding under their NDIS plan, you will claim payment directly from the participant.
+If a participant is self-managing their NDIS plan funding, you will claim payment directly from the participant.

-If a participant has a plan manager, managing funding for their supports, you will claim payment directly from the plan manager.
+If a participant has a plan manager managing their support funding, you will claim payment directly from their plan manager.

 Pricing for supports after in-kind funding arrangements cease

-Providers cannot charge above the prices listed in the NDIS catalogue for supports provided to participants with an Agency-managed plan.
-The amounts in the NDIS catalogue include provision for overheads and other costs.
+Providers can’t charge above NDIS catalogue listed prices for supports they deliver to participants with an NDIA-managed plan.
+The NDIS catalogue amounts include provision for overheads and other costs.

-The NDIS changes the way disability supports are funded so it's more flexible for participants and providers.
+The NDIS changes the way governments fund disability supports, making it more flexible for participants and providers.
 Most providers have already changed over to the new funding model.
-The change makes it fairer for all providers.

 Service bookings and payment

-You should keep providing the same supports to participants in the same way you do now, until the date funding arrangements change.
-You have been pre-paid to deliver supports up until that date.
+Until the date your in-kind arrangement ends, you should keep delivering the same supports to participants in the same way you do now.
+You have been pre-paid to deliver in-kind supports up until this date.

-You must check with each participant if they want to continue receiving supports.
-It is the participant’s choice whether to keep using your services.
-It is also possible some participants might purchase more, different or less supports than they received before.
+You must check with each participant if they still want to get supports from you after the date the in-kind arrangement stops.
+It’s the participant’s choice to keep using your services or not.
+It is also possible some participants may use more, different or less supports than what they have had before.

 Setting up service bookings in advance

-You must make sure the period covered by the cash service booking starts after the date the in-kind funding arrangements end.
+You must make sure the service booking period starts after the date the in-kind funding arrangement ends.

-For example, if the in-kind program the participant is using is due to cash out on 30 June 2019, the cash service booking to continue providing supports must start on 1 July 2019 or later.
+For example, if the participant’s in-kind arrangements end on 30 June 2019, you must set up the service booking to start on 1 July 2019 or later.

-This will make sure you do not claim cash payment for supports provided before your pre-paid arrangements end.
+This helps you to make sure you don’t claim payment for supports delivered before your pre-paid arrangement ends.